rout26/bounce-ball-game/README.md

 # bounce-ball-game

-bounce ball game created using python tkinter module
+Bounce ball game created using python tkinter module

+Download the playgame.exe.
+Use the left and right arrow key to move the paddle and try to hit the ball.